QuantEcon/python-lecture-sandpit.myst/lectures/french_rev.md

 ## Overview

+This lecture describes some monetary and fiscal  features of the French Revolution described by Sargent and Velde {cite}`sargent_velde1995`.

+We use matplotlib to replicate several of the graphs that they used to present salient patterns.

+## Fiscal Situation and Response of National Assembly

 In response to a motion by Catholic Bishop Talleyrand, the National Assembly placed the Church's assets ''at the Nation's disposal,'' giving the state a ''privatization problem.''

-Necker and the Constituants planned to solve the privatization problem **and** the debt problem simultaneously by creating a new currency.
+Finance Minister Necker and the Constituants planned to solve the privatization problem **and** the debt problem simultaneously by creating a new currency.

 They devised a scheme to raise revenues by auctioning the confiscated lands, thereby withdrawing paper notes issued on the security of the lands sold by the government.

-This ''tax-backed money'' scheme propelled the State into the domain of monetary experimentation.
-Records of their debates show how members of the Assembly marshaled theory and evidence to assess the likely effects of their innovation.
+ This ''tax-backed money'' scheme propelled the National Assembly  into the domain of monetary experimentation.

+Records of their debates show
+how members of the Assembly marshaled theory and evidence to assess the likely effects of their innovation.

 They quoted David Hume and Adam Smith and cited John Law's System of 1720 and the American experiences with paper money fifteen years earlier as examples of how paper money schemes can go awry.

+### Necker's plan and how it was tweaked

-Necker's original plan embodied two components: a national bank and a new financial instrument, the \textit{assignat.}  Necker's national bank was patterned after the Bank of England.
+Necker's original plan embodied two components: a national bank and a new financial instrument, the ''assignat''.

+Necker's national
+bank was patterned after the Bank of England.
 He proposed to transform the *Caisse d'Escompte* into a national bank by granting it a monopoly on issuing notes and marketing government debt.
 The *Caisse*  was a discount bank founded in 1776 whose main function was to discount commercial bills